Being a Newham School Governor

 Your first source of help and advice will be the school.
 The head teacher may be able to arrange for you to visit the school before your first meeting and put you in touch with an experienced governor who will act as your mentor.

 All governors need to do some training, even people who already work in education.
-Training is free for all governors.
-New governors need to learn about their responsibilities, experienced governors need to find about changes in education and all governors need to consider how to make their governing body more effective.
+NPW is governors training provider to most of the schools.
+New governors need to learn about their responsibilities, experienced governors need to find about changes in education and all governors need to consider how to make their governing board more effective.

-Most sessions last two hours.
-They are run in the morning and evening and venues are fully accessible and a carers allowance is available.
+NPW governors training sessions last for two hours.
+They are run in the morning and evening sessions and the venues is fully accessible.

-The Governing Bodies Support Service provides a comprehensive range of support services to governors, head teachers and clerks.
-The aim of the service is to enable governors to carry out their legal functions to manage schools in partnership with head teachers and the LA.
-A helpline provides advice and support on all major issues.
+The Governing Boards Support Service provides a comprehensive range of support services to governors, head teachers and clerks.
+The aim of the service is to enable governors to carry out their legal functions to manage schools in partnership with head teachers.
+NPW Governor Service helpline 020 8249 6932 provides advice and support on all major issues.

 Am I eligible to become a school governor?